msr8/classification/README.md

-<br><hr><br>
+<br><br>

 # Running the website

-The website is already deplyed at https://msr8.dev/classification.
+The website is already deployed at https://msr8.dev/classification.
 However, if you want to run it locally, follow the steps below:

 <br>